smudge/decks/railsconf-2022/slides.md

 </style>

 <!--
-...after the initial deployment, CLICK we could generate CLICK CLICK CLICK user 1, user 2, user 3, and so on, and they'd work just fine.
+...after the initial deployment, we could generate CLICK CLICK CLICK user 1, user 2, user 3, and so on, and they'd work just fine.
-But when we redeploy, CLICK the next user we generate would reset back to user_1.
-CLICK
+But when we redeploy, CLICK the next user we generate CLICK would reset back to user_1.

 And this would fail against uniqueness constraints in our database, or uniqueness validations in the models, because user_1's email (among other things) was already taken.